-- Start with a simple syrup.
-Dissolve sugar in boiling water.
+Start with making a simple syrup by dissolving sugar in boiling water.

-- Steep the tea.
+Pour boiling water into the pot and allow the tea to steep.
 Cover and steep for 7 minutes.

 - Finish the infusing.
-Remove tea bags, then cover and let the mint, peach, and ginger steep another 18 minutes.
+Remove bags, then cover and let the ingredients steep another 18 minutes.

-- Strain out the peach, ginger, and mint.
+- Strain.
 Keep the peaches and ginger, but discard the mint.

 - Stir in the lemon juice and refrigerate.
-The tea tastes best cold.
+This drink tastes best cold.

 If you enjoy the taste of a ripe peach and tingly spiciness of ginger, plus the refreshing taste of mint, you'll definitely want to give this recipe a try.